 The program no longer has a priority list for admission, as the application is open for everyone who has completed the required pre-requisite courses and completed the GE courses leading to a degree if needed.
 No priority is given to students from other programs, or who hold an advanced degree.

 U.S. Veterans and spouses may receive priority status if all prerequisite courses and GE courses are completed prior to application.
 For spouses of veterans, a copy of the DD214 form and a copy of a marriage certificate is required to be submitted with the application.
 The program follows Title 5 admission policies.

 How to Apply

-2 Complete Your Application Packet
+2 Complete Your Online Application

 - A copy of DD214, if you are a veteran or spouse of a veteran.

-3 Submit Your Application Packet
+3 Submit Your Online Application